omegat-org/vldocking/wiki/tutorial1page2.md

 ## And now...
 Docking !

-Here is the receipe to transform our application into a docking-enabled application :
+Here is the recipe to transform our application into a docking-enabled application :

 * Have the GUI blocks (our four components) implement the Dockable interface
 * Install a DockingDesktop on our Frame